 Overview of the business

 The multifunctional business portfolio extends beyond manufacturing, to encompass sales, retail, hospitality and increasingly tourism.
-This includes the opening of an onsite café in 2017, attracting visitors and locals to the site.
+This includes the opening of an onsite café in 2017, attracting a growing number of visitors and locals to the site.

-With 28 full-time equivalent staff, Melin Tregwynt is one of North Pembrokeshire’s biggest employers.
+With 35 full-time equivalent staff (up from 28 at the time of the first case study), Melin Tregwynt is one of North Pembrokeshire’s biggest employers.
 These staff are distributed across the production line, as well as undertaking roles in research and design, onsite sales and retail, and administration and accounts.

 Despite the mill’s rural location on the outskirts of Fishguard, Melin Tregwynt sells its products locally, nationally and internationally.
-The business stands out as one of the limited number of international producers in Wales, with 25% of sales coming from exports.
+The business stands out as one of the limited number of international producers in Wales, with 25% (no change from the first case-study) of sales coming from exports.
 The key markets include Japan, China, the United States and to a lesser extent continental Europe.